nbeversl/urtext_docs/README.md

 INCLUDE(_links_from = 46d)
 Includes all nodes to which node ID `46d` links

-_contents
-Refers to the text contents of the node.
-Can be used to for full text search or comparison.
+_contents : Refers to a node's text contents.
+Can be used, for instance, for full text search or comparison.
 INCLUDE(_contents ?
 Western Civilization)
 Includes any node that contents the text "Western Civilization"

 EXCLUDE()		Accepts all the same parameters as INCLUDE() Always evaluated after INCLUDE(), excludes the specified nodes from the result.

 SORT()			Sorts the results.
-Accepts multiple parameters:
+Entries can be keynames (include system-defined ones, see below) or flags, with multiple keys separated by semicolon or newline.

 SORT(
-$[key_name]		Sorts by the value of the given key.
-Default is alphabetical. timestamp   	Sort by timestamp instead of alphabetical last_accessed	Sort by last accessed reverse			Reverse sort order
+key_name			Sorts by the value of the given key. secondary_keyname	[example] - provides a secondary sort key -timestamp   		Sort by timestamp instead of alphabetical -r					Reverse sort order
 )

-Example:
-SORT($title, reverse)

-_last_accesssed		Timestamp when the node was last accessed.
+Note system-assigned keys are also available in SORT(), including:
+_last_accesssed
+_contents

+-timestamp or -t
+Sorts by the timestamp, rather than the value(s) of the provided key(s).

+-reverse or -r
+Reverses the sort order.
+Applicable to any of the above options.

 LIMIT()			Limits the output to the specified number of results.

 Example:
 LIMIT(30)
+Will only show 30 results of nodes with the specified parameters.

 SHOW()			Supplies a template for the output.
-Accepts arbitrary text, unicode newline characters (\n, \r).
+Accepts variables denoted with `$`, arbitrary text, and newline characters (\n, \r).

-Words preceded (without whitespace) by `$` are are evaluated as metadata key, whose value(s) will appear in the output.
+Words preceded by `$` are are evaluated as a metadata key, whose value(s) will appear in the output.

 Note that key names are not displayed in the output, only values.
 Add keynames manually if you want them included.

 Example:
 SHOW(Author: $author, Date: $date\n)

-In addition to user-defined metadata keys, the following tokens are valid:
+In addition to all user-defined metadata keys, the following tokens are included:

 SHOW(

-$title
+$_title
 Displays the node title, default or via the `title` meta key

-$link
+$_link
 Displays a link to the node

-$date
+$_date
 Displays the node's date in the project's default timestamp format

-$meta
+$_meta
 Shorthand to show all metadata for every node, formatted as by "consolidate metadata"

-$contents:120
+$_contents:120
 Displays the contents of the node.
 Optional excerpt/length specifier after the colon

 )

-METADATA()		Applies the given metadata to the output node.
-Accepts any number of key/value pairs with optional timestamps.

-FORMAT()		Formats the output.
+FORMAT()		Specificies global formatting of the output.

+Primarily intended for formatting export, but can be applied to any output.
-Accepts one or more predefined arguments:
+Accepts one or more predefined flags:

-FORMAT(preformat)
+-preformat or -pre
-Wraps preformatted text (trees, etc.) in backticks to preserve formatting in Markdown contexts.
-Only used with EXPORT().
+Wraps preformatted text (trees, etc.) in backticks to preserve preformatting, for instance, for Markdown contenxts.

-FORMAT(multiline_meta)
+-multiline_meta or -mm
 Places dynamic node metadata on separate lines instead of separated by;

-FORMAT(indent:30)
+-indent() or -i()
-Indents the dynamic node by the specified number of spaces
+Indents the dynamic node by the number of spaces specified in parentheses.

-EXPORT()		Exports the specified node id to a file and/or other node in the project.

-- Ignores everything except ID() and FILE().

-EXPORT (
-source:xxx		Specifies the source node id plaintext 		Export as plaintext (default) markdown		Export as markdown html			Export as HTML
-)
+Example: `-indent(20)

 ]]